California wildfires claim more lives; crews make progress

 HOW YOU CAN HELP THE VICTIMS OF THE WILDFIRE

-More than 4,500 buildings were under threat, officials said.
-The two fires had blackened 47 square miles (122 square kilometers), with minimal containment.
+Bledsoe said he received a phone call from his wife 15 minutes after he left saying he needed to get home because the fire was approaching.
+He said one of the children told him the blaze was at the back door.
+When he tried to return, the road was blocked and flames prevented him from returning on foot.

+Shasta County Sheriff Tom Bosenko told the network there's an investigation into whether the Bledsoe home received a warning call or a knock on the door.
+The sheriff said there is evidence that door-to-door notifications were made in the area.

-About 100 miles (160 kilometers) northeast, officials near Redding struck a hopeful tone for the first time in days as a massive fire slowed following days of explosive growth.
+Crews handling the blaze near Redding struck a hopeful tone for the first time in days as the massive fire slowed after days of rapid expansion.
+As of Monday, the Redding fire had destroyed 723 homes.

 "We're feeling a lot more optimistic today as we're starting to gain some ground rather than being in a defensive mode on this fire all the time," said Bret Gouvea, the California Department of Forestry and Fire Protection's incident commander on the blaze around Redding, a city about 230 miles (370 kilometers) north of San Francisco.

-A California sheriff says a sixth person has died in a raging wildfire that has destroyed more than 500 buildings.
-Shasta County Sheriff Tom Bosenko said Sunday that the remains were found within the boundary of the Carr Fire near Redding.
-(July 29)

-County Sheriff Tom Bosenko said authorities found a sixth victim of the blaze at a home that was consumed by flames, though he declined to say where.
-The victim's identity was not released.

-The sheriff's department is also investigating seven missing persons reports, Bosenko said.
-Redding police have an additional 11 reports of missing people, though many of them may simply not have checked in with friends or family, said Redding police Sgt.
-Todd Cogle.
+Authorities were also investigating at least 18 missing-persons reports, though many of them may simply be people who have not checked in with friends or family, police said.

-The so-called Carr Fire that affected Redding - a city of about 92,000 people - was ignited by a vehicle problem on Monday about 10 miles (16 kilometers) west of the city.
-On Thursday, it swept through the historic Gold Rush town of Shasta and nearby Keswick fueled by gusty winds and dry vegetation.
+The Carr Fire that threatened Redding - a city of about 92,000 people - was ignited by a vehicle a week ago about 10 miles (16 kilometers) west of the city.
+On Thursday, it swept through the historic Gold Rush town of Shasta and nearby Keswick, fueled by gusty winds and dry vegetation.
 It then jumped the Sacramento River and took out subdivisions on the western edge of Redding.

-Redding Police Chief Roger Moore kept up an around-the-clock work schedule despite learning that his home was one of those destroyed.
-He was finally able to shave on Saturday when his wife brought him a razor, he said.

-Moore was helping evacuate people from his River Ridge neighborhood in western Redding when the flames became unbearable.
+Redding Police Chief Roger Moore kept up a round-the-clock work schedule despite learning that his home was one of those destroyed.
+He was helping evacuate people from his River Ridge neighborhood in western Redding when the flames became unbearable.

 "I saw everything around it ignite, and I go, 'It's gone,'" Moore said.

-At least one person was arrested on suspicion of stealing from evacuated homes and authorities were keeping watch for other potential looters, said Deputy Travis Ridenour, whose home also burned.
+At least one person was arrested on suspicion of stealing from evacuated homes, and authorities were keeping watch for other potential looters, said Deputy Travis Ridenour, whose home also burned.

 "Lost our house like so many others," Ridenour wrote on Facebook.
 "Still out watching over the ones still standing.
 No looting on my watch."